amaddahi/neo4j_healthcheck/README.md

 Usage:   neo4j_health [ optional args ]

-Purpose: Report and plot various statistics about the database/cluster as well as its current state (3.3.x, 3.4.x, 3.5.x)
+Purpose: Report and plot various statistics about the database/cluster as well as its current state for
+         Neo4j versions 3.3.x, 3.4.x, 3.5.x.

 Inputs:
 <Min|H|D|W|Y>